LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/uses_2.rst

 ``Object::`` prefix when using the predicates listed in the directive (as long as the calls do not occur as arguments for non-standard Prolog meta-predicates not declared on the adapter files).
-It is also possible to include operator declarations,
-``op(Precedence, Associativity, Operator)``, in the second argument.
+It is also possible to include operator declarations in the second argument.

 This directive is also used when compiling calls to the database and reflection built-in methods by looking into these methods predicate